RobNor12/RobNor12/README.md

-Hello, welcome to this brance of my git repository, this brance is dedicated to the problems that I have completed while taking the Harvard CS50-Introduction to Computer Science program
+Hello, welcome to this brance of my git repository, This repository branch contains my completed problem sets and final projects from Harvard University's CS50x course.
+This coursework provided the fundamental programming logic and algorithms that underpin my data analysis and SQL querying skills.

+Skills learned:
+Programming Fundamentals (C): Mastery of variable declaration, loops, conditional logic, and memory management.

+Algorithmic Thinking: Implementation of sorting, searching (Binary Search), and recursive algorithms.

+Python Proficiency: Applying higher-level programming concepts for efficient data manipulation and abstraction.

+Data Structures: Practical use of arrays, linked lists, hash tables, and dictionaries.

+SQL & Database Concepts: Foundational understanding of relational database design, querying, and manipulation.